DoSomething/chompy/docs/imports/README.md

 ## New Users

-If the referral column doesn't have a NS ID, we try to find to a user by email, and last by mobile number.
-If a user is still not found, then create a NS account for them with the following info provided from Rock The Vote:
+If the `Tracking Source` doesn't contain a NS ID, the import searches for an existing user by email, and last by mobile number.
+If a user is still not found, then a new user is created using the following record data:

-- First and last name
+- PII: First name, last name, address, city, zip

-- Address, City, Zip

 - Email Subscription